OmniGPT4/OmniGPT4.github.io/_posts/2023-08-13-OmniGPT4_english_version.md

 subtitle: a new multi-modal large-scale model
 ---

-We have launched a multimodal large-scale model called OmniGPT4.
+We have launched a multi-modal large-scale model called OmniGPT4.

 In addition to conventional text dialogue, OmniGPT4 can also understand image inputs from users, enabling image description, question answering, creative tasks, and more.

-### Our Mehthod
+### Our Method

 ![pipeline]({{ '/assets/img/pipeline.jpg' | relative_url }}){: .mx-auto.d-block :}